Veterinary Nurse Training

-Veterinary nursing is the supportive care of animals receiving treatment within a veterinary practice.
-A veterinary nurse works as a member of the veterinary team, providing expert nursing care for sick animals and assisting the veterinary surgeons as needed.
+Veterinary nursing involves the supportive care of animals receiving treatment within a veterinary practice.
+A veterinary nurse works as a member of the veterinary team, providing expert nursing care for sick animals and assisting the veterinary surgeons.

 All veterinary nurse training is conducted through colleges or universities that offer qualifications accredited by RCVS.
 To start training you will need to meet minimum entry requirements which are set by the awarding organisation or higher educational institution for your qualification.
 These typically include Maths and a Science GCSE grade C or above (or equivalent).